 During your initial consultation with the healthcare provider, you will discuss an IV regimen best suited to your specific needs.
 The frequency of IV treatments will be dependent on what you are coming in for.
 Many patients come weekly or biweekly to maintain hydration and vitamin levels and prevent cold, flu, and fatigue.
 Others come prior to or after a big event such as an athletic competition, wedding, or big trip.
 Many patients come before and after surgery and some patients come just when they are feeling fatigued or under the weather.
 Always ask our medical team if you’re unsure about how often you should be getting IV treatments.

 The Remedy Room IV therapy experience is a customized medical service administered by licensed and certified medical professionals including physicians and physician assistants that are always available on-site.
 The ingredients used in the IV bags are the highest medical grade and doses used can vary significantly, affecting the cost.
 While we do not accept insurance, please feel free to join our mailing list for discounts and holiday specials.

 The Remedy Room does not currently accept insurance.
-The costs are out of pocket and acceptable forms of payment include credit card, debit card, check, or health/flexible savings card (HSA/FSA).
-We do not accept cash.
+The costs are out of pocket and acceptable forms of payment include credit card, debit card, or health/flexible savings card (HSA/FSA).
+We do not accept cash or checks.